The Borsuk-Ulam theorem for 3-manifolds: Abstract

 \section{Abstract}

-We study the Borsuk-Ulam theorem for triple $(M, \tau,\R^n)$, where $M$ is a compact, connected, 3-manifold equipped with a fixed-point-free involution $\tau$.
-We investigate the largest value of $n$ for which the Borsuk-Ulam theorem holds.
-This number is called the $\Z_2$-index and in our case it takes value $1$, $2$ or $3$.
-The main ingredients are the Bockstein homomorphism and the triple cup product applied to the characteristic class $x\in H^1(N, \Z_2)$, where $N=M/\tau$ is the orbit space.
-Explicit computations are done, recovering the classical result for the $3$-sphere $S^3$, the Stolz's theorem for the projective space, and fully discussing cases where the orbit space is a lens space or surgery on an algebraically split link.
-Finally we apply our results to a non orientable example.
+We study the Borsuk-Ulam theorem for triple $(M, \tau,\R^n)$, where $M$ is a compact, connected, $3$-manifold equipped with a fixed-point-free involution $\tau.$ The largest value of $n$ for which the Borsuk-Ulam theorem holds is called the $\Z_2$-index and in our case it takes value $1$, $2$ or $3$.
+We fully discuss this index according to cohomological operations applied on the characteristic class $x\in H^1(N, \Z_2)$, where $N=M/\tau$ is the orbit space.
+In oriented case, we obtain an expression of the index from the linking matrix of a surgery presentation of the orbit space.
+We illustrate our results with examples, including a non orientable one.